angobi/sample/README.rst

 This is a sample of get's functionality.

-You'll walk through the basics of push and pull, as well as brnch and merge.
+You'll walk through the basics of push and pull, as well as branch and merge.

 Enjoy!